 Westfield is delighted to be holders of the Investors in People Gold accreditation.
 This award demonstrates their commitment to high performance through good people management.
 Investors in People is the international standard for people management, defining what it takes to lead, support and manage people effectively to achieve sustainable results.
 Underpinning the Standard is the Investors in People framework, reflecting the latest workplace trends, essential skills and effective structures required to outperform in any industry.
-Gold is one of the highest levels of Investors in People accreditation that can be achieved and Westfield Health is incredibly proud to hold this award in recognition of the importance that the Company places on its People agenda.
+Gold is one of the highest levels of Investors in People accreditation that can be achieved with only 16% of companies reaching this level.
+Westfield Health is incredibly proud to hold this award in recognition of the importance that they place on their People agenda.